How to Become a Counselor in Oregon

 For Counselors Licensed in Other States

 The Oregon Board of Licensed Professional Counselors and Therapists has an alternative route to licensure for counselors who have already obtained their licenses in other states.
 This process is called “licensure by reciprocity”.
-Generally, applicants from another state must submit proof that their license is active and that their preparation for licensure is similar to the requirements set forth by the state of Oregon.
+Generally, applicants from another state must submit proof that their license is active and that their preparation for licensure meets the requirements set forth by the state of Oregon.

 (Back to Top)